A Father's DreambyMSTarot©

-The bedroom is large.
+Yeah, the bedroom is large.
 It has to be to make the furniture look this small.
-The bed is at least a queen and the heavy wood head and foot boards are intricately carved.
-The rest of the furniture is a mixture of styles but it's all the same color wood.
+The bed is, at least, a queen and the heavy wood head and foot boards are intricately carved.
+The rest of the furniture is a mixture of styles but it's all the same, colored wood.
 There is a nightstand, a roll-top desk, and the big wooden wardrobe to Narnia.

-"Ah...there is no TV?"
+"Ah ... there is no TV?"
 I look around trying to find where he might have stashed it.
-Although given the truck as a guide to his taste it's probably black and white.
+Although given the truck as a guide to his taste it's probably black and white TV.

 He gives his head a shake.

 "Sorry.
 I don't have a computer.
-Yea there is a phone.
+Yeah, there is a phone.
 It's on the wall by the kitchen."

 It's the scent of my dad.
 Some past part of me has clung to that long ago memory.